 - by any other name that may be deemed appropriate by the Board of Trustees.

 Names of schools should provide meaningful learning opportunities for students.

 When naming schools after individuals, the use of the names of individuals who are deceased or who have retired will be considered first.

 Prior to naming a school after an individual, that individual or immediate family will be requested to grant permission.

 Except for high schools, it will be the practice to exclude grade configurations as part of the school name.

 The Committee will then recommend a name for the school to the Board of Trustees.
 In most cases, the Board will approve a name six to eight months in advance of the school opening.

-Some school naming committees have already convened and others will be formed in the coming weeks.
-If you have any questions regarding this process, please send them to firstname.lastname@example.org.
+If you have any questions regarding this process, please send them to email@example.com.